Videos Show UHS Hospital Staff Assaulting Young Patients

 Both Lafogg and Williams, like others interviewed, tried to run away.
 Lafogg said he tried to bust through the window of his room to get out.
 (It didn’t work.)
 Williams said she managed to escape with a piece of glass tucked in her bra to defend herself.
 After a few hours, the cops picked her up and took her back to Hill Crest.
 The hospital told BuzzFeed News it was not required to report the incident because she was brought back to the facility before midnight, but they voluntarily notified her case worker.

-Parsons said he just tried to get through his time there without getting too depressed.
+Parson said he just tried to get through his time there without getting too depressed.
 But after a few months, he said, all he could think was that being at Hill Crest “has eradicated every ounce of happiness that I’ve ever had.”

 Many current and former employees interviewed said they didn’t see incidents of outright abuse of patients by staff.
 But most said the demands of their job made it impossible to properly supervise patients or offer proper care.